Thursday, May 10, 2007

-Last week on a lazy Friday, one of my oldest friends called to see if I wanted to go to a wine bar.
+Last week on a lazy Friday, my childhood friend called to see if I wanted to go to a wine bar.
 No food though, she just wanted to drink.

 Now, if you've been reading this blog long enough, you know my preferred method of socializing is through food.
 My friend is an exercise fiend and often skips eating to work out.
 Why walk when you can run is her motto.
 She's also done just about every martial art activity.
 It's a good thing we've known each other forever and have other things in common because ya'll know I'd rather eat than run.
 We're from the same village in Vietnam, grew up together in Oregon, both lived in the Bay Area at one point, and are now in SoCal.
 But while I would opt for a nice leisurely meal to catch up, she would rather linger over glasses of wine.